Correlations of sieve weights and distributions of zeros: Introduction

-\begin{Theorem}[Theorem 9 of \cite{Ju16}] Assume that for all $X$, for all $1 \leqslant m \leqslant X^{1/2}$, and for all non-principal Dirichlet characters $\chi \, (\text{mod } m)$ one has where $\psi(X,\chi) = \sum_{ n \leqslant X}\Lambda(n) \chi(n)$ as usual.
-(This is `Hypothesis M' in \cite{Ju16}.)
-Then, for all $\varepsilon >0$ one has provided $1 \leqslant \alpha \leqslant \frac{5}{3} - \varepsilon$ and $T \geqslant T_0(\varepsilon)$. \end{Theorem} This argument makes use of some ingenious extra averaging over $k$ for the correlations $\sum_n \lambda_z(n) \lambda_z(n+k)$ that is not present in \cite{GGOS00} (see Remark \ref{Remark on the thesis}).
-However, the hypothesis (\ref{eq: Hypothesis M}) seems to us to be unreasonably strong, as it would represent stronger than square-root cancellation in the sum $\psi(X,\chi)$ and would contradict various other conjectures in the literature.
-For instance, \eqref{eq: Hypothesis M} would imply that when $Q < X^{1/2}$.
-This would contradict Conjecture 1.1 of Fiorilli's paper \cite{Fi15} regarding the range over which the asymptotic Barban--Davenport--Halberstam theorem can be expected to hold.
-If (\ref{eq: Hypothesis M}) were true for $m \leqslant X^{2/3 + \delta}$ for some small positive $\delta$ then it would contradict what is known on GRH regarding the variance of the primes in arithmetic progressions (see expression (5) of \cite{Fi15} and the references therein).
-And finally, if (\ref{eq: Hypothesis M}) were true for $m \leqslant X^{1/2 + \delta}$ for some small positive $\delta$ then it would contradict Theorem 3 of Friedlander-Goldston \cite{FG96}.
-All in all, we feel that there is merit in improving the lower bound in Theorem \ref{Theorem GGOS} subject to a more standard conjecture than (\ref{eq: Hypothesis M}).
+Even without this recent development in \cite{dlBF20}, the bound \eqref{eq: Hypothesis M} would have contradicted several conjectures in the literature.
+For instance, \eqref{eq: Hypothesis M} would have implied that when $Q < X^{1/2}$, contradicting Conjecture 1.1 of Fiorilli's paper \cite{Fi15} regarding the range over which the asymptotic Barban--Davenport--Halberstam theorem can be expected to hold.
+If (\ref{eq: Hypothesis M}) had been true for $m \leqslant X^{2/3 + \delta}$ for some small positive $\delta$ then it would have contradicted what was known on GRH regarding the variance of the primes in arithmetic progressions (see expression (5) of \cite{Fi15} and the references therein).
+And finally, if (\ref{eq: Hypothesis M}) had been true for $m \leqslant X^{1/2 + \delta}$ for some small positive $\delta$ then it would have contradicted Theorem 3 of Friedlander-Goldston \cite{FG96}.
+All in all, we feel that despite the work of Juhas there remains much merit in improving the lower bound in Theorem \ref{Theorem GGOS} subject to a standard (and widely believed) conjecture.